lukes/nano-stream-x/README.md

     "previous": "86A36FC1361843D5EA4F2FF69967D1EFC0AAE85C741E022A721305581332226F",
     "representative": "xrb_3jwsszth46rk1mu7rmb4rhm54us8yg1gw3ipodftqtikf5yqdyr7471nsg1k",
     "signature": "826A46B08F00007C4B807CB2065EE797B918E38EBD1F3855ABE14D2DF151FC551F37480DBDD1C8DA787E6AF9352853FA6F57E6BB64E58E5353699B9748F0120C",
+    "seen": 1531192356.751,
     "tpm": 6,
     "tps": 0.1,
     "work": "26ad0a6313b8189e"
 }
 ```

+#### Notes about the data

+* `seen` is the unix timestamp of when the node processed the block and not the time the block was created or transmitted to the network, as Nano blocks are not timestamped

-`tps` is a value representing the current transactions per second.
+* `tps` is a value representing the current transactions per second.
 TPS is based on the last 60s of activity and is updated every second, and will be `null` until 1s of uptime.

-`tpm` is a value representing the current transactions per minute.
+* `tpm` is a value representing the current transactions per minute.
 TPM is based on the last 60s of activity and is updated every second, and will be `null` until 60s of uptime.

+* `_raw` values are in Nano's `raw` unit (the currency's smallest unit).
+These values are truly large, but are more accurate that the other values which are in NANO which will be accurate to only 15 decimal places.